lambda-feedback/BaseEvalutionFunctionLayer/README.md

 ## Behaviour and Usage

 Commands as passed in 'command' header from each request.
-By default (if not header is present), the function will run the `eval` command.
+By default (if no header is present), the function will run the `eval` command.

 ## Requirements from the superseding layer